MystraEngine/MystraEngineBabel/readme.md

 # MystraEngine's Babel

-MystraEngine's Babel is a Node.js translation and text-to-speech engine with both CLI and web API support.
+MystraEngine's Babel is a Node.js translation and text-to-speech engine with web API support.
 It translates phrases between languages, caches results, and can speak translations using system voices.

 Example running on macOS:
 https://bsky.app/profile/thefaithofficial.bsky.social/post/3lyfhhb4xds27